thep0y/tauri-action/README.md

 - When your Tauri app is not in the root of the repo, use the `projectPath` input.
   - Usually it will work without it, but the action will install and use a global `@tauri-apps/cli` installation instead of your project's CLI which can cause issues if you also configured `tauriScript` or if you have multiple `tauri.conf.json` files in your repo.
   - Additionally, relative paths provided via the `--config` flag will be resolved relative to the `projectPath` to match Tauri's behavior.
+- If `releaseId` is set, the action will use this release to upload assets to.
+If `tagName` is set the action will try to find an existing release for that tag.
+If there's none, the action requires `releaseName` to create a new release for the specified `tagName`.
 - If you create the release yourself and provide a `releaseId` but do not set `tagName`, the download url for updater bundles in `latest.json` will point to `releases/latest/download/<bundle>` which can cause issues if your repo contains releases that do not include updater bundles.
+- If you provide a `tagName` to an existing release, `releaseDraft` must be set to `true` if the existing release is a draft.
 - If you only want to build the app without having the action upload any assets, for example if you want to only use [`actions/upload-artifact`](https://github.com/actions/upload-artifact), simply omit `tagName`, `releaseName` and `releaseId`.

 ## Partners